The DB Conditioning 12 Week Program takes all the old excuses and throws them out the window!

 – Manualing/ Bunny Hopping/ Jumping: These three skills all stem from the root skill of driving powerful movement on the bike from your hips and not your arms and/ or lower back.
 In essence this is the skill of being able to lift one or more wheels off the ground while maintain your body position and balance on the bike.

-With your MTB DB Combos Program package you’ll get…
+With your MTB DB Conditioning Program package you’ll get…

 The total value of this package is well over $250!

-You can get your copy of the MTB DB Combos Program TODAY for ONLY
+You can get your copy of the MTB DB Conditioning Program v5 today for only

 Its time to take control of your progression as a mountain biker.
 If you want to be a better rider then don’t wait for it to happen – take action and MAKE it happen.
 I personally guarantee that you won’t be disappointed in the workouts and nutrition info you’ll find in the program package – if not simply let me know and I’ll give you a full refund.